csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

 # CancerChat/Team 11

-> _Note:_ This document is intended to be relatively short.
-Be concise and precise.
-Assume the reader has no prior knowledge of your application and is non-technical.

 ## Description
- * Provide a high-level description of your application and it's value from an end-user's perspective
- * What is the problem you're trying to solve?
- * Is there any context required to understand **why** the application solves this problem?

  CancerChat is a Tinder-like app that serves as a platform, on which the cancer patients can be matched to other cancer patients that meet their requirements.
 Our app also has a built-in notification functionality where the administrators can send cancer-related news to target users.
 The administrators are from Malecare, a cancer survivor support nonprofit organization.